secwexen/aapp-mart/docs/product/features.md

 # AAPP-MART Features

-AAPP-MART is an AI-powered security engine for attack-path prediction, multi-agent red team security simulation, risk analysis, and security assessment.

 This document describes the core capabilities of AAPP-MART and the capability the Free edition.

 ## Core Features